Who can participate?

 AFTER EXPERIMENTATION AND SHORTLY BEFORE THE REGIONAL FAIR, the Regional SRC reviews and approves projects entering their fair to make sure that students followed the approved Research Plan (1A) and the Rules.

-Intel ISEF provides an PowerPoint presentation that explains the SRC and the IRB.
+ISEF provides additional descriptions that explain the SRC and the IRB.

 Examples of SRC worksheets are in the Document Library.

 Students will be judged only on the most recent year’s research.
 Display boards must reflect the current year’s work only, except that the project title displayed in the Finalist’s booth may mention years or which year the project is (for example: “Year Two of an Ongoing Study”).
 Supporting data books (not research papers) from previous related research may be exhibited on the table properly labeled as such.